denyago/nix-files/README.md

 ... or reboot.

+Afterwards:
+- go to iTerm2 settings and select one of the Nix -controlled profiles as default

+## Continue

-And on every change: `sudo nix run darwin-rebuild switch --flake .`
+- On every change: `sudo nix run darwin-rebuild switch --flake .`

-Update `./update.sh`
+- Update packages (Nix and Brew) `./update.sh`